-2. Strengthen and diversify storytelling approaches, with compelling combinations of narrative, video, databases, graphics, audio and images.
+2. Strengthen and diversify communications approaches with compelling combinations of direct messages, media connections, and storytelling tools such as narrative, video, databases, graphics, audio and images.

-3. Successfully package and deliver information on multiple, customized platforms, from print to smartphone, from tablet to website, to whatever new development waits in the wings.
+3. Successfully package and deliver information for those shifting communications channels for platforms ranging from print to smartphone, tablet to full website.

 4. Skillfully engage audiences as partners in news discovery, review and analysis.